-Scope : Chief Technical Support is functioning as engineering and product planning control under the coordination of the department of engineering.
+Scope : Chief Technical Support is functioned as engineering and production planning control under the coordination of the department of technic.
 This section serves as a support to the maintenance department for the recording, planning, reporting, scheduling maintenance, etc. as stated in CASR 135.369, CASR 135.367, CASR 135.705, CASR 135.363, CASR 135.373.